-2. Abs tight, and take a step forward at 45-degree angle as far as you can.
-Stay in the half squat position and take another step forward in the same manner with the other leg.
+2. Abs tight, and take a step forward at a 45-degree angle as far as you can.
+Stay in the half-squat position and take another step forward in the same manner with the other leg.
 Continue for the prescribed number of repetitions.
 Aim for 10 steps on each side.
 20 steps total on both sides to complete one set.

 16. Prone (Lying) Leg Curl

 1. Lie facedown on the ground with an ankle cuff attached to your right ankle.
 Scoot away from the anchor to create tension.

 2. Tighten your core and bend your leg at the knee, bringing your heel toward your glutes as far as you comfortably can go.
 Slowly return your leg to the starting position.
 Repeat for the prescribed number of repetitions, then switch sides.